deeprave/gstats/.github/instructions.md

   - Otherwise do nothing immediately with subtasks until asked to do so.
   - Individual subtasks will be worked on as separate issues
   - Once all subtasks are completed, return to "Start of Lifecycle"

+#### Testing

+##IMPORTANT** Never mark an issue as complete until you get 100% pass rate on all tests.
+Fix all non-working tests.
+ALWAYS.
+No excuses.
+If tests were passing and start failing after you change code and then it is absolutely a mistake to think that the failures are "unrelated".
+They most definitely are related, regardless that you initially do not know how or why.
+FIX THEM.

+#### YouTrack Interactions

+YouTrack is queried and updated using the `yt` command.
+Please read YouTrack.md in this directory for details.
+One identified issue is that long descriptions or comments cause issues that result in vscode encountering a "PTY" error resulting in failure, a short hang and delay.
+Shorten long descriptions by making them as concise as possible.